-The Illinois General Assembly enacted the Heroes Way Designation Program Bill that was signed in the law that allows installing signage that dedicate segments of the state highway, interchanges, and bridges to fallen Illinois heroes.
-The Act reads:
+The Illinois General Assembly enacted the Heroes Way Designation Program Bill, which was signed as a law that allows installing signage that dedicates segments of the state highway, interchanges, and bridges to fallen Illinois heroes who lost their lives unexpectedly.

-“This Act establishes a designation program, to be known as the ‘Heroes Way Designation Program’, to honor the fallen Illinois heroes who have been killed in action while performing active military duty with the United States Armed Forces.”
+“This Act establishes a designation program, known as the ‘Heroes Way Designation Program,’ to honor the fallen Illinois heroes who have been killed in action while performing active military duty with the United States Armed Forces.”

 The Dangers of Roadside Memorials

 Expanding the previous law was needed because these memorials are crucial to many families during the grieving process.